min2ha/ukwa-site/content/target/23555/index.en.md

   "subject": null
 }

-# Geoff Garbett (Green Party candidate for Camborne and Redruth)

 Geoff Garbett Green Party candidate for Camborne and Redruth  in the 2015 General Election  but was not elected.